vasiltatarov/Street-Workout/README.md

 15. Introduced Administartor area.
 16. Cover services with unit tests.
 17. Cover Controlles with integration tests.
+18. Implemented page for supplements with Create, Edit and Delete actions.
+19. Removed 'this' from all views.

 Potential Tasks:
 - Use Moment.js when visualized dates.